Thraka/thraka.github.io/v9/articles/tutorials/getting-started/part-2-cursor-parents.md

 01. `console2.MoveToFrontOnMouseClick = true;`

     The draw order of the objects is based on where they are in the children collection of the parent, specified by the `Children` property.
 Whichever object is added last becomes the top-most drawn object.
 Whichever object is first in this collection is the back-most drawn object.
 Changing focus to the objects, though, doesn't change their draw order.
-This property responds to the mouse click and moves the object to the top of the collection (last in the collection) to make it appear on top of everything else.
+This property responds to the mouse click and moves the object to the top (last in the collection).

 01. `container.Children.MoveToBottom(console2);`

-    Because we created `console2` after `console1` and added it to the `container` after `console`, it's the top-most object drawn.
+    Because we created `console2` after `console1` and added it to the `container` after `console`, it's the top-most object drawn (last in the collection).
 However, we want the experience to be that `console1` is the first console you interact with.
 There are two ways of doing this, either move `console2` to the bottom of the draw order (which this code does), or simply add both consoles after creating them, in the order you want them drawn.
 For example, remove the existing `container.Children.Add` method calls for both consoles, and add this to the end of the code routine:

     ```csharp
     container.Children.Add(console2);